 Criminal Identity theft, although not as common, takes place when an individual pretends to be someone else to avoid arrest, court, or a warrant for their actual identity.
 It can also mean someone is pretending to be you while committing crimes to avoid getting caught.

 Keeping an eye on your Social Security number, driver’s license, and other important documents in a safe place is crucial to avoid criminal identity theft.
 If someone takes your information and it goes unnoticed, they could commit fraud and crimes under your name without you knowing for years.
+If you find yourself a victim of criminal identity theft, it’s important to take steps to protect yourself and remedy the situation.

 Child Identity Theft